 Christ teaches us never to give up.
 He encourages us always to persevere.
 He never forgets us.
 He was always close to the woman who suffered for eighteen years.
 He never forgot her.
 Her struggle brought her closer to God because of her faith.
 The Lord loves us and calls us to have faith and trust in Him.
-It is His Grace and our actions of faith and trust in Him that pave the way toward salvation.
-As He freed the woman, He sets us free.
+It is His Grace and our actions of faith and trust that pave the way toward salvation.
+As He freed the woman, He set us free.
 We are freed by seeking God, putting our hope in Him, and worshiping Him weekly in His Church.
-The Sacraments, prayer, hymns, fellowship, and faith heal us.
-In Christ's Church, we encounter Christ and receive Him, Who frees us from the bondage of sin and grants us eternal life.
+The Sacraments, prayer, hymns, fellowship, and faith are all instruments of God's grace that heal us.
+In Christ's Church, we encounter Christ and receive Him.
+He frees us from the bondage of sin and grants us eternal life.